06 Jan Remarkable 2: the paper tablet

 The reMarkable 2 is 30 percent thinner than the original, with thinner bezels (exactly 0.19 inches thick).
 This makes it the thinnest tablet on the market.

-It has faster charging and file transfers via USB-C port.
+It has faster charging and files transfers via a USB-C port.
 It also has twice the RAM, a faster processor and a battery that lasts almost three times longer.
 And the design itself is simply nicer, with the plastic frame replaced by aluminum and frosted glass.

 The new model is a bit heavier, at 0.89 pounds, but not bad at all as it makes the Remarkable feel sturdier in your hand and on your lap when you use it.